opensuiwallet/chrome-kit-docs/docs/Hooks/useWallet.md

 #### chains

-Configuration of supported chains from WalletProvider
+Configuration of supported chains from WalletKitProvider

 | Type                          | Default                             |
 | ----------------------------- | ----------------------------------- |